YosefLab/epitome/docs/usage/train.rst

 		test_celltypes = ["K562"], # cell line reserved for testing
 		max_valid_batches = 1000) # train_validation set size reserved while training

-Next, we train the model for a maximum of 5000 iterations.
+Next, we train the model for a maximum of 5000 batches.
 If the train-validation loss stops improving, the model will stop training early:

 .. code:: python

 	best_model_batches, total_trained_batches, train_valid_losses = model.train(5000)

-If you are concerned about the model above stopping training too early (sometimes the train-validation loss might worsen slightly before reaching it's highest accuracy), you can specify the patience.
-In the model below, specifying a patience of 3 allows the model to train for up to 3 train-validation iterations (200 batches each) with no improvement, after which training will be stopped.

 If you are concerned about the model above overtraining because the model continues to improve by miniscule amounts, you can specify the min-delta which is minimum